How to Setup a Self-Signed Certificate in IIS?

 This is the first phase of the Self-Signed Certificate in IIS.
 The final step is binding it to SSL port 443.
 To know how to do it, follow the instructions mentioned below.

-Binding a certificate to port 443 in IISBinding a certificate to port 443 in IIS
+Binding a Certificate to Port 443 in IIS

 In IIS Manager, follow the steps for binding a certificate to SSL port 443.